Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Senior Master of the Coral Expeditions fleet, Captain Gary Wilson, has custom-designed this itinerary to retrace the voyages of the renowned 15th century explorer Abel Tasman and to explore the pristine nature and rich culture of these waters.
 A historian as well as a mariner, Captain Gary invites you to come aboard as he shares stories and traditional navigation skills.

 Along the way, you will experience the megalithic constructions at Sangliat Dol, visit forgotten villages set in areas of pristine natural beauty in the Fakfak Regency and immerse yourself in the emerald waters of Triton Bay.
 The region is renowned for its spectacular diving, wildlife, and island formations.
 You will encounter the remarkable Asmat people of West Papua still living in isolated regions in the beautiful Lorentz National Park.
 These tribes are famed for their warriors, wood carvings and welcome you to share their cultural history.

 |CORAL ADVENTURER||TWIN SHARE PER PERSON||SOLE USE*|

 *Limited sole use occupancy available.

-This morning at 06:30am board Coral Adventurer at Darwin’s Fort Hill Wharf, where there is time to settle in before our 08:00am departure.
-Our Expedition Team present an introduction to our journey, and the many experiences you will enjoy.
+Board at Darwin’s Fort Hill Wharf at 7:00am for an 8:00am departure.
+Be welcomed with an introduction to our journey, and the many experiences you will enjoy.